Franklin Pierce Miller b. 1855

 Agricultural Palace 1905 Lewis and Clark Expo in Portland.

-JD and Mary Ella farmed, had 2 sons William and James A, and visited the west coast at least once in 1905 for the Lewis and Clark Centennial Exposition.
-In 1925 James lived with his son William and family including grandson Faber b.
+JD was a widow in 1917.
+In 1925 he lived with his son William and family including grandson Faber b.
 1905.
-James lived to age 84 he died in 1929.
+JD lived to age 84, he died in 1929.
 From his obituary, “He has been industrious and has prospered through the years.
 He was honorable in his dealings with his fellows and is highly respected by those who knew him.”
-James is buried in Rose Hill Cemetery, Greene, Iowa.
+James Davis Miller is buried in Rose Hill Cemetery, Greene, Iowa.